Hrafngud/gungnr/frontend_guidelines.md

 - Unauthenticated users see only the login page.
 - Login layout: two columns, brief product description on the left, GitHub auth button on the right.
 - GitHub auth uses a popup window rather than full-page redirect.
+- Auto-redirect to the app when `/auth/me` succeeds (do not leave the user on the login screen).

 ### Pages and Responsibilities
 - Home: Host Status (containers count, jobs status, machine name, tunnel name, domain, last service deployed, onboarding CTA) and Quick Deploy (Templates + Services).